1. Who can get the flu shot?

 -

 Frequently wash your hands for 20 seconds.
-THis is the best way to prevent you from getting the flu or other viral/bacterial infections.
+This is the best way to prevent you from getting the flu or other viral/bacterial infections.

 -